Hebrew & RTL in Neovim: a small, practical journey

 end

--- Expose as a user command
+-- Expose as a command, just in case

 vim.api.nvim_create_user_command('HebrewToggle', function()